yashschaudhari01/yashschaudhari01/README.md

 # 👋 Hi, I'm a Backend Developer

 🚀 Backend developer with hands-on experience building scalable, cloud-native data pipelines and backend systems and AWS.
-I focus on automation, reliability, and delivering high-quality data at scale.
+I focus on automation, reliability, and delivering high-quality data at scale and building backend systems.

 ---

 ## 🧑‍💻 About Me
 - 🔧 Experienced in designing and maintaining **ETL/data pipelines**
 - ☁️ Strong exposure to **AWS serverless & container-based architectures**
-- 🌐 Built and operated **large-scale web scraping systems (500+ websites)**
+- 🌐 Built and operated **large-scale web scraping systems (500+ websites), backend APIs**
 - 📈 Passionate about **data engineering, distributed systems, and performance optimization**
 - 🕒 Started open source a bit late, but fully committed to consistent growth and contribution